-It’s important to note that these breaches aren’t only happening to large organizations.
-They’re also happening to small and mid-sized organizations, as attackers begin to target these entities more frequently due to their lack of sophisticated security controls.
+Breaches aren’t only happening to large organizations.
+Attackers are targeting small and mid-sized organizations more frequently due to their lack of sophisticated security controls.

-One of the main delivery methods of a ransomware attack is through email phishing, which is a social engineering technique that uses email to deceive end users into providing sensitive information, such as:
+One of the main delivery methods of a ransomware attack is through email phishing.
+This is a social engineering technique that uses email to deceive end users into providing sensitive information, such as:

 - Payment card information

-A phishing email will typically use a Word, Excel, or PDF attachment to carry the ransomware program and once opened infect the target’s computer.
-Some ransomware variants, such as WannaCry and Petya, have been able to infect multiple systems at once and disable an organization’s operations for days, and sometimes even weeks.
+A phishing email will typically use a Word, Excel, or PDF attachment to carry the ransomware program; once opened it infects the target’s computer.
+Some ransomware variants, such as WannaCry and Petya, were able to infect multiple systems at once and disable an organization’s operations for days and sometimes even weeks.

 So how do individuals and organizations protect themselves?
 The answer is part training and part technology.

 Awareness training is a necessary first step in any security program, yet many organizations don’t take it.
-This is often because it requires time and resources to establish and commit to a training program as well as the backing of an organization’s governing body, management, human resources department, and IT—which can sometimes overwhelm organizations.
+This is often because it requires time and resources to establish and commit to a training program.
+Backing of an organization’s governing body, management, human resources department, and IT may also be needed—which can sometimes overwhelm organizations.